• Crescent Lake is a scenic lake on the eastern side of the Cascade Range

 • This is a perfect boating and fishing place with 5 areas having boat ramps

-Crescent Lake, named as such thanks to its shape, is a scenic lake on the eastern side of the Cascade Range in Deschutes National Forest, about an hour away from Bend.
-This is one of the several lakes in the area, including nearby Odell Lake, Davis Lake, and a chain of scenic Cascade Lakes.
+Crescent Lake gets its name from its distinctive crescent shape and is a scenic destination on the eastern side of the Cascade Range in Deschutes National Forest, about an hour from Bend.
+It is one of several lakes in the area, including nearby Odell Lake, Davis Lake, and the Cascade Lakes Scenic Byway chain.

 Hiking, Biking, and Horseback Riding